haifeng-jin/pytorch-source/README.md

 # PyTorch Source

 This repo is a fork of the PyTorch v0.1.1 release.
 We try to read the code and understand the basics of PyTorch internal mechanisms.

+Here are the this this repo added
+* Build and install instructions.
+* Explanation of the source code. (under `docs/`).
+* Changed the `.travis.yml` CI into the GitHub Actions.

 ## Build and install